aws-solutions-library-samples/guidance-for-sensitive-information-scanning-with-amazon-macie-on-aws/README.md

 ## Overview

-This solution provides organizations with an automated, enterprise-grade solution for discovering and protecting sensitive data across their AWS environment.
+This guidance  provides organizations with an automated, enterprise-grade solution for discovering and protecting sensitive data across their AWS environment.
 While Amazon Macie offers powerful built-in capabilities for sensitive data discovery, organizations often need a more integrated, automated, and customizable approach to manage their data security at scale.

-This solution enables security teams and developers to:
+This guidance enables security teams and developers to:

 * Automate routine sensitive data discovery across multiple S3 buckets
 * Create custom scanning rules and workflows based on organizational requirements